How Redox Sits in between you and SSO

 All single sign-on schemes hinge on validating that a user is who they say they are.

 The goal of Redox SSO is to simplify all the moving pieces and roles to just two: you and Redox.
-You trust us to verify that the SSO request is valid, and we normalize and pull as much information as possible to pass along.
+You trust us to verify that the SSO request is valid, and we normalize and pull as much information to launch your application.

 JSON Web Tokens